 I must admit, the children were a little surprised when I first admitted that they were vegan, but it didn’t deter them.
 To be honest, I got more cautious looks when I told them they were wholemeal, but even this wasn’t enough to put them off.
-They enthusiastically tucked in then proceeded to give me lots of lovely compliments.
-They even declared them to be the ‘Best Choc Chip Cookie Ever!’
-What an accolade for a humble home-made cookie!
+They enthusiastically tucked into them, then proceeded to give me lots of lovely compliments.
+Some even told me they were the ‘Best Choc Chip Cookies Ever!’
+Now that’s an impressive accolade for a humble home-made cookie!

 The children often ask me ‘what’s in the cookies?’
 If they’re not made with butter and eggs, what are they made of?

 The cookies are incredibly easy to make.
 They don’t contain any fancy or ‘weird’ ingredients.
 Just a few basic pantry staples – wholewheat flour, baking soda, unrefined sugar, oil, vanilla extract, a drop of soya milk and maple syrup and, of course, choc chips!

 ‘Vegan-friendly’ chocolate chips are widely available in UK supermarkets these days.
 The supermarket own-brand dark chocolate chips are usually dairy-free.
 Also, many supermarkets now stock the Moo Free ‘milk’ chocolate chips.

 I personally love Plamil chocolate because it’s produced in a factory that is 100% nut free, dairy free and vegan.
 The company has a great ethos and it puts my mind at rest to know there’s no chance of ‘traces of milk or nuts’ appearing in the cookies that I share with school children.